Urs-Bruelhart/vault-technical-intro/docs/index.md

 ???
 * This slide describes some of the problems with the traditional security model.
 * Who knew that Fred's credentials were hard-coded into the oroduction config file?
 Oops!
+* This security posture does *not* work well in dynamic environments that change a lot

 ---
 name: the-new-way